Katsunigiri/Katsunigiri/README.md

  :telescope: At the moment I am not working, but studying to become an information security specialist.

-- :seedling: Learning backend development.
+- :seedling: Learning game development.

 - :zap: In my free time, I create games and solve problems on leetcode.